hastenax/yii-cmanymanyactiverecord/README.md

 		'application.components.*',
 		...

-3) Extend your model (which has MANY_MANY relation), category for example
+3) extend your model (which has MANY_MANY relation), category for example

 	class Category extends ManyManyActiveRecord
 	...